 The CIS highlighted the conflicts and brought them to the attention of the hospital dietitian.

 The hospital dietitian initiated a clinical review of the contents of the plans.
-Clinical reconciliation conducted by the dietitian resulted in overriding the diet order in the PCP care plan
+Clinical reconciliation conducted by the dietitian resulted in overriding the diet order in the PCP care plan.

-Storyboard 3
+3.3 Storyboard 3